aiafrasinei/Tomis/README.md

     - Jump Gate
       - The default jump range is 2 (horizontal,vertical or diagonal movement)
       - Rotate the marker that tells the direction of the jump
+      - On a jump where the target is a jump gate, you need 2 ap to destroy the jump gate
     - Frigates
       - Move 1 step forward or to the sides (no backward movement)
       - Can attack front, left, right
+      - Each frigate has one attack point
+      - To take a piece you need two attack points
       - Once on a gate can choose to activate/inactivate it (Replace the pieces accordingly)
       - Gate jump:
         - Jump to the next or previous active gate (only 1 step)
+        - If target gate has an enemy frigate you need 2 attacks points to capture it by gate jump
         - If target gate is inactive no jump will be performed
       - Gate strike:
         - The unit is on an active gate